vikbehal/Explore/Power BI/Day 2.md

 ## Reflect after lesson or lab
 1. How do you find your Power BI License information?
 2. How do you define and Visualize Roles?
-3. What are Apps?
-4. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
+3. Can you create a report for Power BI Report Server and later deploy it to Power BI Service?
-5. Which among Power BI Report Server and Power BI Serive is cloud offering?
+4. Which among Power BI Report Server and Power BI Serive is cloud offering?
-6. How can you quick prototype without getting access to client data?
+5. How can you quick prototype without getting access to client data?
-7. How do you pin reports on dashboards?
+6. How do you pin reports on dashboards?
-8. What is Pin Live?
+7. What is Pin Live?
-9. How do you go full screen mode?
+8. How do you go full screen mode?
-10. How to enabled last refresh time on tiles?
-What is the significance of it?